Planning Your Trip

 Like the food, good drinking options in New Orleans also range from high brow (expertly crafted cocktails and craft brews) to low brow (frozen daiquiris and big go-beers).
-There’s no open container law in New Orleans, which is only partially responsible for its reputation as a drinker’s city.
+There are lax open container laws for the French Quarter but that is only partially responsible for its reputation as a drinker’s city.
 Feel free to enjoy a beer or cocktail while strolling the river or walking from club to club on the musical Frenchmen Street in the Marigny.
 Abita Beer has long been the best known Louisiana beer, but other options from newer craft breweries like Urban South, Gnarly Barley, and NOLA Brewery, are taking over the scene.
 If you like cocktails, you must have at least one of each of the following specialties: a Sazerac, a Ramos Gin Fizz, frozen daiquiri, and Hurricane.

 Hotels in the French Quarter and Central Business District provide convenient access to main sites, and range from charmingly historical to reliable corporate chains.
 A few luxury options, like the Omni Royal Orleans Hotel, The Ritz Carlton, and the Windsor Hotel provide relaxing oases amidst the chaos.
 Stay in smaller inns and airbnbs in Mid City, the Bywater, and Garden District for a quieter, locals’ glimpse of the city.
 Chic new boutique hotels like the Ace Hotel, The Catahoula, Pontchartrain Hotel and Peter and Paul are ideal for those wishing to be immersed in art and culture throughout their stay.

-With a massive new airport terminal set to arrive in 2019, New Orleans is about to get easier (and more comfortable) to reach than ever before.
-For now, MSY is a small, manageable airport with many direct flights throughout the continental United States.
+With a massive new airport terminal opened in 2019, New Orleans is easier (and more comfortable) to reach than ever before.
 The regional bus and Amtrak train station is conveniently located in the Central Business District, with a few train routes connecting New Orleans to the rest of the country.

 Culture and Customs